Site Owner: Andrew Eales

 And you can contribute too, by leaving comments, questions, even sharing Your Story here!

-Pianists know that self-evaluation is crucial to their progress and musical development.
+We pianists know that self-evaluation is crucial to our progress and musical development.
 When I started teaching, I quickly realised that the same rule applies: one of the best ways I can improve is to continuously reflect on my teaching practice and student response.

 Pianodao takes this basic principle and places that process of reflection and evaluation within a much broader context – our journey through life.

 When teaching I continue to observe that many of the problems and issues that I and my students grapple with have very little to do with our pianism and musical understanding, and far more to do with our physical limitations, tension, mental state and internal beliefs.
 The work of a piano teacher can sometimes have as much to do with helping our students to address these issues as it does with conventional pedagogical content.